Our Quality Commitment

-At Salem Endoscopy Center, we provide sensitive, patient-centered care in a comfortable environment.
+Salem Endoscopy Center provides excellent, patient-centered care in a comfortable, safe environment.

-- Salem Endoscopy Center is accredited by AAAHC, the Accreditation Association of Ambulatory Health Care, Inc.
+- AAAHC, the Accreditation Association for Ambulatory Health Care, accredits Salem Endoscopy Center.

 - We participate in the Ambulatory Surgical Center Quality Reporting Program.
-We report on measures that focus on improved health care outcomes, quality, safety, efficiency and satisfaction for patients.
+We report on measures that focus on improved health care outcomes, quality, safety, efficiency, and patient satisfaction.

-- Many of our nurses are certified by the Society of Gastroenterology Nurses and Associates, Inc. (SGNA).
+- Our nurses are certified by the Society of Gastroenterology Nurses and Associates, Inc. (SGNA).

-- We provide you with a copy of the procedure report, and will fax it to your Primary Care Provider
+- We provide you and your Primary Care Provider with a copy of the procedure report.

-Salem Endoscopy Center offers an unmatched degree of convenience and simplicity by keeping your admitting time short and easy and making it easy to find nearby parking.
+Salem Endoscopy Center offers convenience and simplicity, keeping your admitting time short and easy, and providing easy access to nearby parking.
 Our patients repeatedly give us the highest praise on our satisfaction surveys for our center and specialized staff, with more than 99 percent giving us “satisfied” or “very satisfied” ratings.

 CAHPS Survey